ExtendRealityLtd/VRTK/README.md

 mapped to their usage by selecting it from the drop down on the script parameters window.

-When the set button is pressed it will emit the actual button event as well as an additional event that the alias is "On".
-When the set button is released it will emit the actual button event as well as an additional event that the alias button is "Off".
+When the relevant button is pressed it will emit the actual button event as well as an additional event that the alias is `On`.
+When the set button is released it will emit the actual button event as well as an additional event that the alias button is `Off`.
+The `Pointer Set` alias is only triggered when the button is released.

 Listening for these alias events rather than the actual button events means it's easier to customise the controller buttons to the actions